 Ceramic knives offer multiple benefits, but also some drawbacks.

 On the downside:

 That said, ceramic knives are as good as can be if you use them properly.
-They’re not like a steel chef knife or utility knife, but they do well at things like fruits and veggies.
+They’re not like a steel chef knife or utility knife, but they do well with fruits and veggies.
 We love them for snack time.

 You should avoid the hardest foods at all costs.
 If you don’t, you risk chipping your ceramic knives, making them useless on the spot — or worse, the knife slipping and giving you a nasty cut.